KritiShrestha/social-network/README.md

 # social-network-
 ## Description
 This is an application developed to build  for the social media startup.
-It provides an API by using No SQL database such that the website can handle the huhe unstructured data.
+It provides an API by using No SQL database such that the website can handle the huge unstructured data.

 ## Table of Contents
 - [Technology](#technology)